A topic from the subject of Inorganic Chemistry in Chemistry.

 Equipment and Techniques

-There are a variety of equipment and techniques that are used in photoinorganic chemistry.
+There are a variety of equipment and techniques used in photoinorganic chemistry.
 Some of the most common techniques include:

 • UV-Vis spectroscopy: UV-Vis spectroscopy is used to measure the absorption of light by inorganic compounds.
 This information can be used to determine the electronic structure of the compound and to identify the excited states that are responsible for photochemical reactions.